Mac gaming: Original Mac games

-Although currently most big-name Mac games are ports, this has not always been the case.
-Perhaps the most popular game which was originally developed for the Macintosh was 1993's Myst, by Cyan.
-It was ported to Windows the next year, and Cyan's later games were released simultaneously for both platforms with the exception of Uru: Ages Beyond Myst, which was Windows-only until a Mac-compatible re-release (currently in beta) by GameTap in 2007, with the help of TransGaming's Cider virtualization software.
-From the 1980s an atmospheric air hockey game Shufflepuck Café (Brøderbund, 1989) and a graphical adventure game Shadowgate (Mindscape, 1987) were among the most prominent games developed first for Macintosh and later ported for other platforms.
+Currently most notable Mac games are ports.
+A popular game which was originally developed for the Macintosh was 1993's Myst, by Cyan.
+It was ported to Windows in 1994, and Cyan's later games were released simultaneously for both platforms with the exception of Uru: Ages Beyond Myst, which was Windows-only until a Mac-compatible re-release in 2007.
+From the 1980s an atmospheric air hockey game Shufflepuck Café (Broderbund, 1989) and a graphical adventure game Shadowgate (Mindscape, 1987) were among the most prominent games developed first for Macintosh and later ported for other platforms.

-Another popular Mac game in the mid-1990s was Marathon.
-It was released in the wake of DOOM, which defined the first-person shooter genre, but gained notoriety by appearing on the Mac before the official port of DOOM.
+Another notable Mac game in the mid-1990s was Marathon.
+It was released in the wake of DOOM, but gained notoriety by appearing on the Mac before the official port of DOOM.
 Bungie would port the second in the series, Marathon 2: Durandal, to the Windows platform, where it met with some success.
-They also ported their post-Marathon games Myth and Oni to Windows.
+They also ported Myth and Oni to Windows.

-Other Macintosh focused developers have included Casady & Greene, Storm Impact, Ambrosia Software, Pangea Software, Freeverse Software, Koingo Software, Delta Tao Software, Silicon Beach Software, and Spiderweb Software, as well as casual game producers such as Strange Flavour, Awem Games, Big Fish Games, Pop Cap Games, MumboJumbo, Sandlot Games and Melsoft Games.
+Some Macintosh focused developers have include Casady & Greene, Storm Impact, Ambrosia Software, Pangea Software, Freeverse Software, Koingo Software, Delta Tao Software, Silicon Beach Software, and Spiderweb Software, as well as casual game producers such as Strange Flavour, Awem Games, Big Fish Games, Pop Cap Games, MumboJumbo, Sandlot Games and Melsoft Games.